-During January and March 2015, we issued a total of 23,427 shares of common stock as a result of warrant exercises.
-Of these, we received gross cash proceeds of approximately \$77,000 for the issuance of 12,658 shares of common stock upon the exercise on a cash basis of warrants to purchase the same number of shares of common stock with exercise prices of \$5.925.
+During April 2015 we issued a total of 197,322 shares of common stock as a result of warrant exercises.
+The Company received gross cash proceeds of approximately \$1,169,000 for the issuance of such shares upon the exercise on a cash basis of warrants to purchase the same number of shares of common stock with an exercise price of \$5.925.
 These warrants were issued in April 2012 as part of a private placement of securities.
 Neither the warrants nor the common stock issued upon exercise of the warrants have been registered under the Securities Act.
 The securities were sold and issued in reliance on exemptions from the registration requirements of the Securities Act afforded by Section 4(a)(2) thereof and Regulation D thereunder in reliance upon the following facts: we did not use general solicitation or advertising to market the securities; each warrant holder represented to us that it was an accredited investor (as that term is defined in Rule 501 of Regulation D under the Securities Act) and that it was purchasing the securities for its own account and not with a view to distribute them; and the securities were issued as restricted securities.

-In addition, during March 2015, we received no cash proceeds for the issuance of 10,769 shares of common stock upon the exercise pursuant to cashless exercise provisions of warrants to purchase 30,000 shares of common stock with an exercise price of 5.25 per share.
-These warrants were issued in March 2013 to a consultant for services rendered.
-Neither the warrants nor the common stock issued upon exercise of the warrants have been registered under the Securities Act.
+In addition, during June 2015, we received no cash proceeds for the issuance of 163 shares of common stock upon the exercise pursuant to cashless exercise provisions of warrants to purchase 457 shares of common stock with an exercise price of \$5.25 per share.
+These warrants were issued in February and March 2013 to one of the underwriters for a registered offering of our common stock.
+Neither the warrants nor the common stock issued upon exercise of the warrants have been registered under the Securities Act of 1933 (the "Securities Act").
 The securities were sold and issued in reliance on the exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) thereof.
-In determining that the issuance of the securities qualified for exemption under Section 4(a)(2), we relied on the following facts: we did not use general solicitation or advertising to market the securities; the consultant represented to us that it was an accredited investor (as that term is defined in Rule 501 of Regulation D under the Securities Act) and that it was purchasing the securities for its own account and not with a view to distribute them; and the securities were issued as restricted securities.
+In determining that the issuance of the securities qualified for exemption under Section 4(a)(2), we relied on the following facts: we did not use general solicitation or advertising to market the securities; the underwriter represented to us that it was an accredited investor (as that term is defined in Rule 501 of Regulation D under the Securities Act) and that it was purchasing the securities for its own account and not with a view to distribute them; and the securities were issued as restricted securities.